utxostack/rgbpp-sdk/packages/service/README.md

 The BtcAssetsApi is currently limited to verified apps only.
-If you're a developer and want to access the BtcAssetsApi service, please email us to request a JWT token for your app: cipher@cell.studio.
+If you're a developer and want to access the BtcAssetsApi service, please email us to request a JWT token for your app: f@cell.studio.

 In the email, you should provide us some information about your app: